Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <code><h3>Algorithms:</h3></code>

 <p>
-An algorithm is a collection of percise steps and instructions designed to guide a computer in solving a particular problem.
-Interestingly, we've essentially been employing an algorithm all along, up to this point.
-In the realm of computer programming, a single problem often spawns multiple solutions crafted by different programmers and researchers.
-The challenge lies in determining which algorithm will demonstrate superior performance and most importantly produce correct results all while utilizing fewer resources.
+Interestingly, we've essentially been employing an algorithm all along, up to this point. <span class="special">An algorithm is a collection of percise steps and instructions designed to guide a computer in solving a particular problem.</span> In the realm of computer programming, a single problem often spawns multiple solutions crafted by different programmers and researchers.
+The challenge lies in determining which algorithm will demonstrate <span class="special">superior performance</span> and most importantly <span class="special">produce correct results</span> all <span class="special">while utilizing fewer resources</span>.
 Analyzing algorithms is a process that involves identifying the most efficient algorithm that accomplishes the same task as its competitors in the shortest time and with the least memory usage.
-As a demonstraition, the following two algorithms both attempt to write a set of instructions that allow the computer to calculate the factorial of a give number by the user.
-The first alogrithm uses an iterative approach with loops while the scond one attempts to do this with a recurisve function calls:
+As a demonstraition, Let's imagine that we are given the task of creating an algorithm that can calculate the factorial of a given number by the user.
+We can approach this problem in two different ways: <span class="special">Recursively</span>, <span class="special">Iteratively</span>.
+Let's visualize the iterative approach first:
 </p>